elennick/retry4j/README.md

 ## Retry4j

-Retry4j is a simple Java library to assist with retrying transient situations or unreliable code.
+Retry4j is a simple Java library to assist with retrying transient failure situations or unreliable code.
 Code that relies on connecting to an external resource that is intermittently available (ie: a REST API or external database connection) is a good example of where this type of logic is useful.

 ## Basic Code Example